 NOTE: Effective December 1, 2007 there will be no clerk part-time flexible employees in 200 or more work year offices.
+Effective August 27, 2011 there will be no clerk part-time flexible employees in Function 1 or in post offices Level 21 and above.
+There will no longer be part-time flexible employees in the motor vehicle craft.

-A part-time flexible requested or scheduled to work in a post office or facility with fewer than 200 work years of employment is guaranteed two hours of work (or pay in lieu of work).
+A part-time flexible requested or scheduled to work is guaranteed two hours of work (or pay in lieu of work).